gregoryEvlash/imdb/README.md

 So the full run command will be like:

 The more memory the better.
-In this case it takes about 25 minutes "sbt -J-Xmx9G -J-Xms7G run upload titleRating /home/user/data/title.ratings.tsv titlePrincipal /home/user/data/title.principals.tsv titleBasic /home/user/data/title.basics.tsv nameBasic /home/user/data/name.basics.tsv"
+In this case it takes about 25 minutes sbt -J-Xmx9G -J-Xms7G "run upload titleRating /home/user/data/title.ratings.tsv titlePrincipal /home/user/data/title.principals.tsv titleBasic /home/user/data/title.basics.tsv nameBasic /home/user/data/name.basics.tsv;"

 ### In order to run project: